adhivirapt/Bachelor-project/README.md

 </html>
 ```
 Uncomment the tags only if its needed.
-Specify directory of the desired web app im script tag ( with its preinitiated variable for cputest_sort)
+Specify directory of the desired web app in script tag ( with its preinitiated variable for cputest_sort)

-##Result
+## Result
 To see experiment result, go to ./result/process.py and uncomment desired web application section.
 ```